<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 “Weed killer killed my grass!”
 Avoid that sad statement by hiring professional weed control.

 Professionals have access to weed control products you can’t use without a license.
-And they can custom mix products or mix them in higher concentrations than the pre-mixed products homeowners can buy at the store.
+And they can custom-mix products or mix them at higher concentrations than the pre-mixed products homeowners can buy at the store.
 Even better: they know the precise amounts to use without damaging your lawn.

 It’s one great reason to hire an Idaho lawn care service.
 Another reason: you don’t have to worry about buying and storing chemicals in your garage.

-When you choose Lawn Buddies in Idaho Falls and Boise, you get one premium, six-visit lawn care program that includes everything your lawn needs to grow healthy and green, including weed control that’s perfectly timed throughout the year.
+When you choose Lawn Buddies in Idaho Falls, you get one premium, six-visit lawn care program that includes everything your lawn needs to grow healthy and green, including weed control that’s perfectly timed throughout the year.

 Most weeds are banished over the course of the six-step program.